junjayng1508/BBCSAIWinpetition2021Team2_icantfindaname.py/4jun2021_README.md

 # Requirements
-You need the "requests" library, adn you can download it using `pip install requests`
+You need the "requests" library, and you can download it using `pip install requests`

 # How to operate the Never-Ending Story game?
  1. Download the file.